National Direct Instruction Conference and Institutes (Eugene)

 Institute on Becoming a DI Trainer

 Has your district received training and on-site coaching support for implementing Direct Instruction (DI), and is now looking for ways of maintaining the implementation with a high level of fidelity?
 The institute on "Becoming an Effective DI Trainer" at the National Direct Instruction Training Conference and Institutes in Eugene, OR can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
-Stay tuned for the separate applications for this special session.
+Applications are now available and due by June 9th.
 For more information, click here.

 An optional 1 quarter hour of graduate (SPED 508) level credit is available through the University of Oregon Summer Session for a fee of $75.00 each.
 Grading is pass/no pass.
 There is also a non-credit PDU certificate available for a $25.00 fee.
 Visit University of Oregon's website for more information or to register for this optional credit or certificate.